 This is not a time to plead ignorance.
-Welcome to 2021 — education, resources and tools are a Google search away.
-We are all in different places when it comes to our social evolution — but there are big and small ways we can take action right now to support the Black Lives Matter movement and the Black community.
+Welcome to 2023 — education, resources and tools are a Google search away.
+We are all in different places when it comes to our social evolution — but there are big and small ways we can take action right now to support the Black community.

 Spending is political.
 In moments of injustice, who we decide to give business can help or hinder social impact.
 Your purchases count — there’s a little activist in all of us.

 Here’s where to start.
 This is by no means an exhaustive list, and we hope that this will inspire you to seek out and support Black-owned businesses in your own community.
 If you are looking for more resources, see the end of this article for suggestions.

 This all-natural, vegan, environmentally sustainable and socially conscious skincare line based in Alberta has a ton of essential oils, face oils, serums, bath salts and more for the ultimate yet luxurious feeling of self-care.

 Founder Jennifer Winter opened up the first inclusive Black-owned Pilates studio during the pandemic in Toronto.
 Now, the space has expanded online with a new on-demand Pilates and mind movement platform where you can access classes at your convenience and level.

 Best friends Shanelle McKenzie and Kim Knight created this wellness space and platform after feeling excluded from health and wellness spaces.
 BIPOC women can now access tools to help their well-being, wellness education and support from the community through book clubs, yoga and fitness classes and social events.

 Based in Vancouver, this beauty and skincare brand uses sustainably sourced plant-based and nourishing ingredients to create daily products for all skin types.
 Okoko Cosmetiques also supports non-profit initiatives like Bridge Housing For Women and Beauty Night.